 Employee share scheme

-The Group continued to offer employee participation in shortterm and longterm incentive schemes as part of the remuneration packages for the employees of the Group.
+The Group continued to offer employee participation in shortterm and longterm incentive schemes as part d.
+Dividends paid or proposed of the remuneration packages for the employees of the Group.
 Refer to Note 31 for further information.